 When one looks at authorship in this context, one encounters two questions we continue to struggle with: One is the question of misconduct, and the other the question of shared responsibility.
 Instances when an author intentionally peddles a lie as truth, or when an author forges data or manipulates experiments and/or analysis to arrive at a desired conclusion, are on the rise.
-This is especially true in
+This is especially true in the case of India.

-Authors: Sayantan Datta, (sayantan@thelifeofscience.com), Faculty Teaching Associate, Centre for Writing and Pedagogy, Krea University, Andhra Pradesh, India; and Member, Editor and Contributor, TheLifeofScience.com.
+Author: Sayantan Datta, (sayantan@thelifeofscience.com), Faculty Teaching Associate, Centre for Writing and Pedagogy, Krea University, Andhra Pradesh, India; and Member, Editor and Contributor, TheLifeofScience.com.

 To cite: Datta S. On authorship in science: power, misconduct, responsibility and accountability.
 Indian J Med Ethics.
-Published online first on February 23, 2022.
+2022 Jul-Sep;7(3) NS: 184-188.
 DOI: 10.20529/IJME.2022.015